aaarendt/2017-05-15-CAS-NASA/_extras/about.md

 permalink: /about/
 ---

-_More detail to come.
-We will be posting a link to a map web server showing an overview of available data, as well as a table with metadata._

 ### Purpose:

 * the models we run are meaningless unless we calibrate them with field data.
 Access to observations is a core element of our ability to run hydrological models in the region.